Stay-at-Home Mom Jobs: Uncover Possibilities, Avoid Scams, and Find Balance

 Below are some additional ideas for stay-at-home mom jobs online as well as others around or out of the house.
 These options don't necessarily fit into the categories above, but they can still offer you some great earning potential as flexible side jobs.

 Dog sitter—When pet owners travel out of town or work long hours, they often hire the services of dog sitters to make sure that their four-legged companions get some company and even a little exercise.
 As long as you and your kids love dogs and you are OK with welcoming them into your home, this could be a great earning opportunity.
 You will want to take a look at what is currently being charged in your area.
-Depending on your local market, you could charge $5.00 to $10.00 per day, per dog, for a visit to the owner's home or $25.00 or more per day if the dog is staying at your home.
+Depending on your local market and reputation, you could charge $8.00 to $25.00 per hour.6

 Errand service provider—There are a lot of people who need assistance with running errands.
 They include seniors, people with limited mobility, corporate executives, and working parents.
 You could do anything from grabbing some groceries to picking up some dry cleaning.
 You would likely take your kids with you, and you may even be able to get some of your own errands completed at the same time.
 Most people charge by the errand, and you could earn the equivalent of $20.00 an hour or more.